dansmyers/Simulation/Sprint-6-Markov_Chains/Deliverables/README.md

 <img src="https://imgs.xkcd.com/comics/twitter_bot_2x.png" width="75%" />

+## Honor Code

+“On my honor, I have not given, nor received, nor witnessed any unauthorized assistance on this work."

+## Team Members

+Randy, Christian, Ryan, Matthew

 ## Description

 This project will let you play around with Markov models that create randomized text outputs.
 We'll look at a few different techniques, then you'll be able to build your own